Lantern Festival in China

 Guessing Lantern Riddles

 Beginning from the Song Dynasty (960 – 1279), guessing riddles is one of the most important and popular activities of the Lantern Festival.
-People write all kinds of riddles on pieces of paper, and paste them on colorful lanterns to let visitors guess.
-If one has an answer to a riddle, he can pull the paper to let organizers verify the answer.
-Gifts are presented to the people who get the right answers.
+People write all kinds of riddles on pieces of paper and paste them on colorful lanterns to let visitors guess.
+If one has an answer to a riddle, they can pull the paper to let organizers verify the answer.
+Gifts are presented to the people who get the correct answers.

 Folk Dances: Lion Dance, and Walking on Stilts